-The TMCC faculty/staff complaint procedure is available to students who wish to have a concern resolved about a TMCC faculty or staff member.
+The TMCC faculty/staff complaint procedure is available to all students, in-person or online, who wish to have a concern resolved about a TMCC faculty or staff member.
 This process is not for Grade Appeals or Refund Policy Exception Requests.

 Please note that all complaints of a sexual harassment nature or an equal opportunity issue will be referred to the Human Resources Office for resolution, should the complaint(s) involve an employee of Truckee Meadows Community College.